awsdocs/amazon-sqs-developer-guide/doc_source/sqs-client-side-buffering-request-batching.md

 final AmazonSQSAsync bufferedSqs = new AmazonSQSBufferedAsyncClient(sqsAsync);
 ```

-After you create the new `AmazonSQSBufferedAsyncClient`, you can make calls to it as you do with `AmazonSQSAsyncClient`, for example:
+After you create the new `AmazonSQSBufferedAsyncClient`, you can use it to send multiple requests to Amazon SQS \(just as you can with `AmazonSQSAsyncClient`\), for example:

 ```
 final CreateQueueRequest createRequest = new CreateQueueRequest().withQueueName("MyQueue");